iLexGit/Attack-Log-parser/README.md

 [ATTACK LOG OPTIONS]

-	-l		List source IP with number of attacks performed -s <IP>		Print all logs from specified source IP
+	-l		List source IPs with number of attacks performed -s <IP>		Print all logs from specified source IP
-	-r <RegEx>	Print all logs from attack with a matching payload -ru <RegEx>	Print only matching logs
+	-r <RegEx>	Print logs from attack with a matching payload -ra <RegEx>	Print all logs from attack with one or more matching payloads

+[REGULAR LOG OPTIONS]
+	-l		List source IPs with number of packets sent
+	-s <IP>	Print all logs from specified source IP

 ```
 ## Future Improvements